 Our story starts with a hitchhiker.
 Two, actually.

 We set off on our France road trip (which led to us exploring the Italian Lakes and within 5 minutes we passed a young couple on the roadside asking to hitch a lift.
 We had loads of space in our motorhome, so we decided to stop- to their endless gratitude.
 They didn't speak much English, but between us all we worked out where they wanted to go- turns out we were driving straight past their hometown.
 Quelle Chance!

-They settled into the back of the motorhome with Jade and the three of them chatted happily- as teenagers do, even when they don't speak a common language.
+They settled into the back of the motorhome with Jade and the three of them chatted happily- as teenagers do, even when they don’t speak a common language.
 These kids had been exploring France.
-They’d been up to Paris for three days (which made me very jealous- I've always wanted to visit there!) and were now on their way home for Grandmother's birthday.
+They’d been up to Paris for three days, done a multi-day trek around Mont Blanc and were now on their way home for Grandmother’s birthday.
 We were happy to be making their lives a little easier.
-Mr WB insisted on driving them almost to their front door- not sure I'm going to let him pick up a hitchhiker again- we could end up millions of miles out of our way!! 😉
+Mr WB insisted on driving them almost to their front door- not sure I’m going to let him pick up a hitchhiker again- we could end up millions of miles out of our way!! 😉